 - The After School Sports program offers seasonal sports: soccer, basketball, and track & field; and may include bowling, baseball, Frisbee golf, bocce ball, and other activities. - The program runs Monday through Friday, 3:30-5:00 p.m.
 Students may be enrolled in Aftercare for extended supervision.
 Parents must make contact with the supervising adult when picking up their children. - After School Sports is open to all 6th, 7th, and 8th Graders.
-The final spring session is also open to 5th Graders. - Registration is required for each session and fees vary accordingly. - We participate in the annual Basketball Tournament held each winter at the Green Meadow Waldorf School, Chestnut Ridge, NY.
+5th Graders may also join, although they will not travel to away games. - Registration is required for each session and fees vary accordingly. - We participate in the annual Basketball Tournament held each winter at the Green Meadow Waldorf School, Chestnut Ridge, NY.